2023 State of the County

 Meet Barry Hyde

 Judge Hyde served honorably in the United States Air Force as a member of the Titan Missile Launch Crew from 1974 until 1977.
 He would later go on to serve as an honorary Commander at the Little Rock Air Force Base (LRAFB) Community Council and was named an honorary commander.
 He is also a member of the Camp Robinson/Camp Pike Community Council and is a past chairman.

 In 1987 he started HYDCO, a little construction company that operated out of the corner office of his home.
 His goal was to create a stable company that was relationship driven, provided the highest quality work and incorporated the latest technology into the business plan.
 Nearly 30 years later HYDCO has become one the leading commercial contracting and construction companies in the region.

-Judge Hyde’s approach to county government is a reflection of his business experience and core principles of stability, accessibility and high quality service as expressed in his 2016 State of the County Address.
+Judge Hyde’s approach to county government is a reflection of his business experience and core principles of stability, accessibility and high quality service.